bcc-code/bcc-media-adr/02-analytics/technical.md

 ### Data

-The rest of the relevant additional data is automatically collected by the SDK.
+The rest of the relevant additional data is automatically collected by the SDK on web.
+App does not deliver additional data.

 | Data         | Name        | Comments                                       |
 |--------------|-------------|------------------------------------------------|